 It is in the 3rd grade that information is given in the "repetition" column about the movements of conducting in 2/4 time.
 It is written in 2/4 time.
-F. Nazarov's song "My Shirt" is sung as a conductor[4].
-Of course, the process is carried out in the manner of carefully observing the teacher's conducting movements and imitating him in performing conducting movements.
-In this process, the teacher monitors all students in the direction of the conductor, including the position of the hands, body, legs, the amplitude of hand movements, the speed of the hand measures, and the same smooth rhythm and tempo.
-After that, the next lesson will begin with the study of conducting movements for songs written in 6/8 time.
-Before studying conducting movements for 6/8 time, the teacher will explain the structure of the 6/8 time signature (a measure consisting of 6 quarter notes).
-He will explain that the conducting movement for such a measure is conducted in the same way

-(scheme) as the movement for 2/4 time signature.
+F. Nazarov's song "My Dress" is sung as a conductor[4].
+Of course, the process is carried out in the manner of carefully observing the teacher's conducting movements and imitating him in performing the conducting movements.
+In this process, the teacher monitors the position of all students at the beginning of the conductor's hand, body, legs, amplitude of hand movements, speed of hand beats and the same smooth rhythm, tempo.
+After that, the next exercises begin to study the movements of conducting songs written in 6/8 time.
+Before studying the movements of conducting in 6/8 time, the teacher gives an idea of the structure of the contributions of the 6/8 time (a measure consisting of 6 quarter notes).
+He explains that the movement of conducting in such a measure is conducted in accordance with the scheme of 1,2,3 (quarter notes) down, and 4,5,6 (quarter notes) up, just like the movement of 2/4 time.